iberzou/speechworks/README.md

  📄 License

-This project is created for educational purposes as part of INEW 2434 Advanced Web Programming course at Houston Community College.
+This project is created for educational purposes as part of INEW 2434 Advanced Web Programming course at Houston City College.

  👩‍💻 Author